Diary of a Wimpy Kid (2010 film): Home media

 The film was released on DVD and Blu-ray on August 3, 2010.
-The DVD bonus features include a comentary track from director Thor Freudenthal and co-writer Gabe Sachs, deleted diary pages and the film's trailer.
+The DVD bonus features include a comentary track from director Thor Freudenthal and co-writer Gabe Sachs, deleted scenes called “diary pages” and the film's theatrical trailer.
 The Blu-ray version features six pages from Rowley's diary, Diary of an Awesome, Friendly Kid.
 It was released on the streaming service Disney+ on November 12, 2019; its launch date.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 26 critics, indicating "mixed or average" reviews.
 Audience surveyed by CinemaScore gave this film an "A-."

 Roger Ebert gave the film three-and-a-half stars out of four, writing "It's nimble, bright and funny.
 It doesn't dumb down.
 It doesn't patronize.
 It knows something about human nature."
 Glenn Whipp of the Associated Press was less positive, saying, "In transferring the clean, precise humor of Kinney's illustrations and prose to the big-screen, the material loses just a bit of its charm."
 At the Movies host David Stratton gave the film one star while co-host Margaret Pomeranz gave it half a star.
 Stratton called the film "tiresome" and said there was "nothing remotely interesting in Thor Freudenthal's direction or the screenplay."
 Pomeranz disliked the character of Greg Heffley, saying "I really thought he was unpleasant.
 I did not want to spend time with him.
 I could not wait for the end of this film."

 OregonLive.com gave the film a C+ grade, criticizing it for being "too often dull, unappealing and clumsy, hobbled by unnecessary changes and inventions that add no charm, energy or, truly, point."